Construction of Burbank Blvd. Bridge over I-5

 The greater length of the new bridge will allow crews to widen I-5 to construct carpool lanes in both directions on I-5.

 For motorists traveling on Burbank Boulevard over I-5, the new bridge will feature a total of ten lanes, with five lanes in each direction — three lanes in each direction for through traffic, and two lanes in each direction as turning lanes for vehicles about to enter I-5.
 The bridge will have a bike lane.
 It will have a wide sidewalk on the south side of the bridge (next to the eastbound lanes of Burbank Boulevard).

 High Occupancy Vehicle (HOV, or carpool) lanes will be constructed on I-5.
 In addition, I-5 will be realigned to reduce a curve, which will increase drivers’ sight distance on the freeway and enhance safety.

-New I-5 on-ramps and off-ramps will be constructed in a “diamond interchange” pattern, and will replace loop ramps which formerly were used at this location.
+New I-5 on-ramps and off-ramps at Burbank Boulevard will be constructed in a “diamond interchange” pattern, and will replace loop ramps which formerly existed at this location.

 The illustration, below, is an artist’s rendering of the completed interchange, looking northwest.